LiaScript/docs/README.md

 ### `BoxPlot`

     --{{0}}--
-If you have a ScatterPlot like representation, but actually want to use this data as primary data for your BoxPlot, you can manually change the type of visualization to BoxPlot, simply by adding the following attribute to the head of your table, as it is shown in the snippet below.
-Columns are then treated as datasets and get visualized accordingly.
+If you have a dataset presented in a ScatterPlot-like format but wish to utilize this data as primary data for a BoxPlot, you can manually change the type of visualization to a BoxPlot.
+This can be achieved by adding the following attribute to the beginning of your table, as demonstrated in the snippet below.
+Each column is then treated as a dataset and visualized accordingly.

 ``` Markdown
 <!-- data-type="boxplot" -->